solodev/cloud-documentation/src/Infrastructure/Deployments/index.md

 **Adding a deployment**

-- In the Solodev dashboard, click Infrastructure.
+- In the Solodev dashboard, click Services.

-- Click Deployments.

-- Click the Add deployment card.
+- In the Solodev Store, select the content mangement category to filter the items.

-- In the desired deployment card, click Get Now.
+- In the desired deployment card, click Buy Now.

 - Click Set up plan.